vivienbo/dns2azuredns/README.md

 # dnsaxfr2azuredns
 `dnsaxfr2azuredns` is a reponse to [Azure DNS](https://learn.microsoft.com/en-us/azure/dns/dns-overview) lack of [AXFR/IXFR](https://learn.microsoft.com/en-us/azure/dns/dns-faq#does-azure-dns-support-zone-transfers--axfr-ixfr--) Zone transfer.
 This is a Java application that acts as a Slave DNS Server and synchronizes with Master DNS's, and then replicates modified data with Azure DNS.

-This project is still in development and not yet fit for production nor fully documented.

 # Disclaimer

 This project is not functional yet.
 Documentation currently represents the aim of the project.